 Sri Lanka Without Orphans Roundtable

-To begin, Lubo introduced the concept and vision of WWO and drew attention to the Biblical mandate of looking after orphans as stated in James 1:27, sharing God’s intention of setting the lonely in families (“God is a father to the fatherless and settles the lonely in families” Psalm 68:5-6).
-Lubo and Susan shared their knowledge, providing examples from their experiences working with other countries.
+The Sri Lanka Without Orphans Roundtable began with Lubo Hlavacka introducing the concept and vision of WWO and drawing attention to the Biblical mandate of looking after orphans as stated in James 1:27, sharing God’s intention of setting the lonely in families (“God is a father to the fatherless and settles the lonely in families” Psalm 68:5-6).
+Lubo Hlavacka and Susan Hillis also shared their knowledge, providing examples from their experiences working with other countries.

 “We have more than 14,000 children in institutions and more than 50% of them have a single parent and 18% are orphans” explained Dharshan Vijayaratnam, Country Coordinator, Children Emergency Relief International (CERI).
 He presented statistics on the number of vulnerable children living in institutions in Sri Lanka - more than one million children live without their mothers’ care as they are away as migrant workers.
 There’s also a high incidence of almost 400 divorces happening a day.
 Further, 35% of mental patients reported are children between the ages of 5-19 years.